theamazingmrb/baby-tracker-api/docs/deployment_guide.md

 6. **Monitor your instance** for unusual activity.

+## Deployment Configuration Files

+The project includes two Docker Compose configuration files to suit different deployment needs:

+1. **docker-compose.yml**: Basic deployment without HTTPS
+   - Suitable for development or when using an external HTTPS proxy
+   - Exposes the web service directly on port 80 (or the port specified in `WEB_PORT`)
+   - Simpler configuration with fewer containers

+2. **docker-compose.https.yml**: Production deployment with HTTPS
+   - Includes Nginx as a reverse proxy and Certbot for SSL certificates
+   - Handles automatic HTTPS redirection and certificate renewal
+   - Recommended for production deployments

+## Environment Variables

+The following environment variables can be configured in your `.env` file:

+- `PRODUCTION_DOMAIN`: Your API backend domain (e.g., babytracker.xyz)
+- `FRONTEND_DOMAIN`: Your frontend application domain (e.g., babytracker.xyz)
+- `ALLOWED_HOSTS`: Comma-separated list of domains allowed to serve the application
+- `CORS_ALLOWED_ORIGINS`: Comma-separated list of origins allowed to access the API
+- `POSTGRES_USER`: PostgreSQL username (used by Docker)
+- `POSTGRES_PASSWORD`: PostgreSQL password (used by Docker)
+- `POSTGRES_DB`: PostgreSQL database name (used by Docker)
+- `WEB_PORT`: Port to expose the web service on (default: 80)
+- `NETWORK_HOST`: Host to bind the Django server to (default: 0.0.0.0)
+- `NETWORK_PORT`: Port for the Django server (default: 8000)

 ## Conclusion

 You now have a fully functional Baby Tracker application deployed on AWS EC2 using Docker Compose.
 This setup provides a cost-effective, flexible, and secure way to run your application in production.

+The new deployment configuration with separate files for HTTP and HTTPS makes it easy to choose the right setup for your needs, while the environment variable-based configuration allows for easy customization without modifying the Docker Compose files directly.

 For any questions or issues, please refer to the project's GitHub repository or create an issue for support.